LightJason/Java-AgentSpeak/readme.md

 ### Goals

-* Semantically a goal marks a certain state of the world an agent _whishes to bring about_ [AgentSpeak, p.40]
+* Semantically a goal marks a certain state of the world an agent _wishes to bring about_ [AgentSpeak, p.40]
 * New/Removed goals, i.e. _achievement goals_ trigger an _achievement goal addition/deletion_ which leads to the execution of a corresponding _plan_
 * On agent start, there can exists one _initial goal_
 * Each agent can track _more than one goal_ otherwise the agent suspends
-* Goals are triggering by external events which will match by the goal name
+* Goals are triggered by external events which will match by the goal name
 * Goals will be resolved into plans with equal name (and allowed context)
 * Goals are run in parallel independed from other goals
 * A goal is a sequence of plans that which must all finished successfully